Are you in excruciating tooth pain? Has your tooth pain lasted for more than two days?

 What should I do if I fear a root canal procedure?

-For our patients who suffer from dental anxiety, we offer sedation dentistry.
+We offer sedation dentistry for our patients who suffer from dental anxiety.
 This will allow you to receive the care you need and restore your oral health.

 How long do root canals take to settle?